Listed on this page is an overview of all GED® prep facilities and testing sites in the El Centro area.

 With your HSE diploma, there’s nothing to stop you from becoming, for example, a Fashion Designer.
 To become a Fashion Designer you will need to have a good eye for color and shape.

 Being a Fashion Designer is a highly rewarding job.
 There’s an amazing sense of accomplishment and joy seeing your final product on people and in stores.
 You would often work long hours and weekends in order to meet deadlines, for example at the launch of a new collection.
-In 2016, fashion designers earned average annual incomes of $73,690.
+Fashion designers earn average annual incomes of $73,690.

 Fashion Designer Salary